velartrill/velartrill.github.io/orig/reunited.md

 "Well, yeah, I'm not some big dumb *boy,*" Niltar mutters, nuzzling his cheek.

 "It's not just that.
-You're way more responsive than any other girl I've ever cuddled with or fucked.
+You're way more responsive than any girl I've ever been with.
 That a _ceshvol_ thing or is that just you?"

 She shrugs.
 "Maybe?
 Never asked."
 In a quieter voice she adds, "Probably has something to do with going all those years without anyone so much as laying a hand on me."